-Solvang is a quaint Danish town in California.
+Solvang is a quaint Danish town in Southern California.
 Strolling through its streets lined with Scandinavian buildings, dotted with windmills, and decorated with flags, you nearly forget you’re a mere 100 miles north of Los Angeles.

 Located in the Santa Ynez Valley, Solvang is surrounded by rolling hills and gnarled oak trees.
 The towns of Buellton, Los Olivos, and Santa Ynez are close by, as well as a seemingly endless assortment of wineries.

 If you prefer traveling with your dog along, Solvang is a delightful place for a day trip or weekend getaway.
 There are plenty of dog-friendly places throughout the Santa Ynez valley and it’s close enough for an easy road trip, but gives you the feeling of being far away.
 In Solvang, the main things to do are try the food, sample the wine, and enjoy the scenery, all of which can be done with your pup in tow.

-Fresco Valley Cafe.
-Located in Atterdag Square, the eatery serves fresh, organic food, along with beer and wine, on their seasonally changing menu.
-They even have a dog menu and a spacious patio, and the staff is friendly and accommodating.
+Fresco Valley Cafe serves fresh, organic food, along with beer and wine, on their seasonally changing menu.
+They even have a dog menu and a spacious, dog-friendly patio.
+Plus, the staff is kind and accommodating as well.
 You can’t go wrong with their breakfast classics.
 Grab a traditional breakfast plate full of eggs, bacon, and toast, to get you started on your adventures.

 Go Wine Tasting